abdulsaleh/asyncio-for-ai/README.md

 ## About This Guide

-If you've used the OpenAI or Gemini API, you've probably seen `asyncio` scattered throughout the code examples.
-Maybe you copied `async/await` without understanding what it does.
+If you've used the OpenAI or Gemini API, you've probably seen `asyncio` scattered throughout the documentation.
+Maybe you've copied `async/await` without understanding what it does.
 Maybe you've wondered if it actually matters.

 It matters.

-If you're building AI applications, `asyncio`  can keep your code fast and scalable, whether you're making hundreds of API calls, building data pipelines, or coordinating agent tool calls.
+`asyncio` is a library for writing concurrent code in Python.
+It can help you write faster, more scalable code, whether you're making hundreds of API calls, building data pipelines, or coordinating agent tool calls.

-Most `asyncio` tutorials explain how it works, focusing on concurrency primitives, event loops, and coroutines. **This guide is about why it matters.**
+Most `asyncio` tutorials explain how it works, focusing on concurrency primitives. **This guide is about why it matters.**

 You’ll learn how to use `asyncio` to build faster, more scalable systems.

 ## What You'll Learn